Arab Coalition Intercepts Explosive Houthi Drone - UrduPoint

 Arab Coalition Intercepts Explosive Houthi Drone

-In a statement, coalition spokesman Colonel Turki Al Malki said that Coalition Forces destroyed the drone which was "systematically and deliberately" targeting civilians in the southern region of the Kingdom.
+In a statement, coalition spokesman Colonel Turki Al Malki said that Coalition Forces destroyed the drone which was "systematically and deliberately" targeting civilians in the Kingdom.